tonybutzer/harmony-docs/documentation/source/09week.md

-# WEEK 9 Docker Week - lightning talk
+# WEEK 9 Docker Week - lightning talk EDITED

 ## Faking it with docker
 - what if we built a docker image and launched a bunch of containers?